tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 modification of application data on a connection that would otherwise be protected by TLS.

-As some protocols that depend on TLS generate encryption keys, the SSLKEYLOGFILE format includes keys that identify the secret used in TLS exporters or early exporters ({{Section 7.5 of ?TLS13}}.
+As some protocols rely on TLS for generating encryption keys, the SSLKEYLOGFILE format includes keys that identify the secret used in TLS exporters or early exporters ({{Section 7.5 of ?TLS13}}.
 Knowledge of these secrets can enable more than inspection or modification of encrypted data, depending on how an